top-on/llmask/README.md

 ```

 ## Roadmap
-* make it possible to change port and model
+* make it possible to change port and name of locally running model
 * add transformation for imitation
 * support transformations from and into text files
+* measure success of obfuscation (e.g. check with GPTZero if suspected author is an LLM)